-Therefore, CBD taken orally would leave the body completely in about 11-28 days, but it may be impossible to detect it in a blood test much earlier.
-The half-life of inhaled or smoked CBD in blood plasma is much shorter than that of ingested CBD, only a few hours.
+CBD usually stays in the body for 2-5 days, but this interval does not apply to everyone.
+For some, CBD can stay in their system for weeks.
+Thus, CBD taken orally would leave the body completely in about 11-28 days, but it may be impossible to detect it in a blood test much earlier.
+The half-life of inhaled or smoked CBD in blood plasma is much shorter than that of ingested CBD, just a few hours.

 A regular user may take longer to completely eliminate CBD from their system than a casual or new user.
 CBD, or cannabidiol, usually stays in the body for at least 2-5 days, but it can be longer.
 Research shows that there are different factors that influence how long CBD stays in the body.
 Read on to find out what these factors are so you know what to expect from your body.